Fay Gock: Marriage and business

 Fay Wong met Joe Gock, another young Chinese New Zealander, when he delivered a load of produce to her father's shop, and they married in 1956.
-The started their own growing business, although at the time, legal restrictions on Chinese immigrants meant they couldn't own land or build a house.
+They started their own growing business, although at the time, legal restrictions on Chinese immigrants meant they couldn't own land or build a house.
 Instead they lived in a barn as they grew their business to become the largest market garden in Mangere.

 Together with her husband, Gock continued to innovate in their business, beginning commercial washing of vegetables, using a tumbler machine.
 They were among the first in Auckland to grow Brussels sprouts, as well as growing peas, cauliflowers, carrots, parsnips and potatoes.

 They produced seedless watermelon, and were the first in the world to develop individual fruit stickers to prevent deliverers mixing up seedless watermelons with seeded ones.

 They began growing kūmara after they were given some spare plants by a neighbour.
 At the time black rot (Ceratocystis fimbriata) was devastating crops in the region.
 Gock and her husband developed a disease-resistant strain and gifted stock for the use of other farmers.
 They also experimented with storage methods and invested in a curing shed that reduced wastage from up to 50% to less than 1%.

 For 40 years, Gock grew rhubarb as a backyard hobby, refining the strain to improve production.
 For a long time there was little market for it, but when others stopped growing it, demand increased and the business was soon exporting rhubarb to England and Japan.
 Meanwhile, she planted a low-lying area with taro, and sold the leaves for use in Pacific Islander umu cooking.